How We Help

-One of the first questions we get from clients facing financial difficulties is “What is bankruptcy?”.
-When the time comes that you need help with debt, it is crucial to have a clear understanding of what bankruptcy is and the other alternatives solutions available to you.
-In simple terms, bankruptcy is a legal process that will help you free yourself from parts of your debt, allowing you to have a fresh financial start.
-All bankruptcy proceedings in Canada are regulated by the Bankruptcy and Insolvency Act, which is overseen by the Office of the Superintendent of Bankruptcy.
+One of the first questions we get from clients facing financial difficulties is, “What is bankruptcy?”.
+When the time comes that you need help with debt, it is crucial to have a clear understanding of what bankruptcy is and the other alternative solutions available to you.
+In simple terms, bankruptcy is a legal process that will help you free yourself from parts of your debt, allowing you a fresh financial start.
+All bankruptcy proceedings in Canada are governed by the Bankruptcy and Insolvency Act, which the Office of the Superintendent of Bankruptcy oversees.

 Many clients believe that bankruptcy is the only available option for them.
-Our team will work with you to clearly understand your financial situation to make the proper recommendation as to which debt solution is best for you.
-If you are facing any of the following economic concerns, contact us today to book your free consultation.
+Our team will work with you to clearly understand your financial situation and recommend which debt solution is best for you.
+If you face any of the following economic concerns, contact us today to book your free consultation.

 - Are you spending more money than you are earning?

 - Are you receiving calls from collection agents?